Hintoniae latiflorae cortex

 This section has been translated automatically.

-Hintoniae latiflorae cortex, also known as Hintonia bark or Mexican fever bark, is a drug used in herbal medicinal products as a dietary adjunct therapy for incipient or mild type 2 diabetes mellitus.
+Hintoniae latiflorae cortex, also known as Hintonia bark or Mexican fever bark, is a drug used in herbal medicinal products as an adjunctive dietary therapy for incipient or mild type 2 diabetes mellitus.

 Ingredients